endevver/mt-plugin-ajax-ratings-pro/README.md

 Refer to the above URL for documentation on this plugin.
 The following documents additions made since version 1.261.

+Compatible with Movable Type 4.x, 5.1+, and 6.x.

 # Upgrading

 Version 1.3+ is converted to a `config.yaml` style plugin.
 Be sure to remove